joboy-dev/Online-Bookstore-API/README.md

 ## AI Algorithms Used

 1. **OpenAI GPT-3.5**: Used for generating book summaries.
 This model is called via the OpenAI API, which enhances the application's functionality by providing intelligent text generation capabilities.

+## Future implementations
+1. The search functionality has been implmented.
+So in the future, AI will be added for book recommendation to users based on their searches and purchases.
+2. Payment APIs like Paystack will be integrated for the seamless purchase of book items